nbr23/calibre_webui/README.md

 - `CALIBRE_LIBRARY_PATH`: Set to the path of an existing Calibre library.
 The directory *must* contain the metadata.db file
 - `APP_SECRET_KEY`: to a random string
-- `REDIS_HOST`: to the host running your redis DB (typically localhost if running locally)
 - `STATIC_URL`: to the url where your static files are hosted (jquery, bootstrap)